OpenRockets/web-dev-error-solutions/errors/javascript/css-challenge-responsive-navigation-bar-with-a-hamburger-menu/README.md

 # 🐞 CSS Challenge:  Responsive Navigation Bar with a Hamburger Menu

 This challenge involves creating a responsive navigation bar that adapts to different screen sizes using CSS.
-For smaller screens, it will collapse into a hamburger menu icon that reveals the navigation links when clicked.
-We'll use plain CSS (no Tailwind or other frameworks) for this example, to keep the core concepts clear.
+For smaller screens, a hamburger menu will be used to reveal the navigation links.
+We will use plain CSS3 for this example, avoiding any CSS frameworks like Tailwind CSS to focus on fundamental concepts.

 **Description of the Styling:**

-The navigation bar will contain a logo on the left and a list of navigation links on the right.
-On larger screens (e.g., above 768px), the logo and links will be displayed inline.
-On smaller screens, the links will be hidden by default and revealed when the hamburger menu icon is clicked.
-The styling will include appropriate padding, margins, and colors to ensure a visually appealing design.
-The hamburger menu will be implemented using a simple checkbox and associated CSS.
+The navigation bar will be a fixed-width element centered horizontally.
+On larger screens (above 768px), the navigation links will be displayed inline.
+On smaller screens, the navigation links will be hidden by default, and a hamburger icon will be visible.
+Clicking the hamburger icon will toggle the visibility of the navigation links.

 **Full Code:**